A system for developing your school list to help you get into medical school the first time and avoid having to reapply

 Since our goal is to help improve your odds of getting in and reducing your stress, we want to focus only on things you can affect.

-Therefore, we decided to write a multi-part guide on how to approach the medical school admissions process and craft standout applications to help you move on from this tense period of your life and get a step closer to becoming a doctor.
+Therefore, we decided to write a multi-part guide (click here to get it) on how to approach the medical school admissions process and craft standout applications to help you move on from this tense period of your life and get a step closer to becoming a doctor.

 We want to stress that the question of where to apply to medical school is perhaps the single most underrated part of the admissions process.
 Many students who end up not getting in anywhere simply applied to too many schools where they were not very competitive.